 - Make sure you are getting adequate amounts of vitamins and minerals.
 These can be difficult to obtain from the diet alone, so taking a quality multivitamin and mineral supplement can help to cover any nutritional shortfalls.

 - Get outside everyday for sunshine and fresh air.
 Getting about 20 minutes of midday sun is ideal without the use of sunscreens as they block the beneficial rays by 90%.
 Read more about the benefits of vitamin D here.

 - Move more- walk, bike, hike, stretch, yoga, swim, or jump on a Mini-Trampoline to work the lymphatic system.

 - Breathe deeply, it oxygenates your body

 - Read more about exercises for the Lymphatic System

-- Meditate to clear your mind and calm your fears and visualize your healing
+- Meditate to clear your mind, calm your fears, and to visualize healing

 - Use prayer and spirituality

 Alkaline and Acid Ash – pH refers to “potential of hydrogen” and is a measurement of whether your body is in an acidic, balanced or alkaline state.
 The pH scale runs from 1-14, with 7 being in the middle (or neutral).
 Anything lower than 7 would be within the acidic range, anything above 7 is within the alkaline range.
 People with a balanced pH are able to resist sickness and disease because their body is naturally able to fight it off, while people who are overly acidic or overly alkaline are more prone to sickness and diseases.